-The program was developed in 2011 as an in-person course by the nonprofit Anticancer Lifestyle Foundation and the Payson Center for Cancer Care, a regional, nationally accredited Comprehensive Community Cancer Center, at Concord Hospital in Concord, New Hampshire.
-The ACLP was inspired by the research and principles outlined in Anticancer: A New Way of Life, by Dr. David Servan-Schreiber.
+The ACLP was originally developed in 2011 as an in-person course by the nonprofit Anticancer Lifestyle Foundation, and the Payson Center for Cancer Care, a regional, nationally accredited Comprehensive Community Cancer Center, at Concord Hospital in Concord, New Hampshire.
+The program was inspired by the research and principles outlined in Anticancer: A New Way of Life, by Dr. David Servan-Schreiber.

-This radio interview on “Smart Talk,” with one of our facilitators in Pennsylvania and a course participant, conveys the program’s impact on cancer survivors.
+This radio interview on “Smart Talk,” with one of our facilitators of the in-person course in Pennsylvania conveys the program’s impact on cancer survivors.
 Our online program offers the same information as the in-person version.